Chapter 4.12

 4.12.025 Exemptions.

-E. All or a portion of the property of an organization not organized for business or profit making purposes and used exclusively for community purposes, may be exempted if income derived from rental of that property does not exceed the actual cost to the owner of the use by the renter.
+E. The community purpose optional property tax exemption under AS 29.45.050(b)(1)(A) is adopted and incorporated by reference.
+All or a portion of the property of an organization not organized for business or profit making purposes and used exclusively for community purposes, may be exempted if income derived from rental of that property does not exceed the actual cost to the owner of the use by the renter.

-Each optional exemption must receive prior approval by the board of equalization giving consideration to the benefits provided the community by the organization and to the amount of property to be removed from the tax rolls.
+H. Each optional exemption must receive prior approval by the assembly, giving consideration to the benefits provided the community by the organization and to the amount of property to be removed from the tax rolls.

 1. Benefit a significant portion of the public; and